 Version 1

-Using the input I received from the agency about the customer and their goals, I created a first version of the wireframes.
+Using input I received during my discovery, I created a first version of the wireframes.
 I understood that the agency wanted to utilize a lot of motion and that the customer wanted the site to be engaging.
 So I tried to use best-practice UX techniques while keeping the spirit of the all-Flash design in tact.

 The Problem

-From a UX perspective, I realized that I didn't understand what the customer was trying to solve.
-The Director at the agency did not want to pull me into the customer meetings since I was an outside contractor.
-They weren't able to articulate the problem, they didn't know why their ideas were not landing with the customer.
-I thought that maybe the problem was below the surface, that maybe the customer didn't exactly know how to explain it.
-So I was able to convince them to allow me to listen to their next customer call, and I heard one sentence that succinctly explained their problem.
+I realized that I didn't understand the problem the customer was trying to solve.
+The Design Director at the agency did not want to pull me directly into the customer meetings, since I was an outside contractor.
+They couldn’t articulate the problem or explain why their ideas didn’t resonate with the customer.
+I suggested that the issue might be subtle and that the customer might not have the words to express it.
+I convinced them to let me listen to their next customer call to gain insights.
+During that call the customer said something that I jotted down in my notebook and circled many times:

 "We don't want to be commodities based."

-Upon hearing this statement, I went back to the drawing board and created a new version of the site that focused less on the items they sell and more around what they wanted to mean to people when they though of the brand.
+I hurried back to the drawing board and created a new version of the site that focused less on the items they sell and more around what they wanted to mean to people when they thought of the brand.

 Version 2

 This next version landed much better with the customer.
-The site was designed around the lifestyle of the user, rather than the individual products from the customer.
-And even though I had an issue with an all-Flash version of a site, I was happy to apply UX best-practices to this format for a site.
+The site was designed around the lifestyle of the end user, rather than the individual products from the customer.
+And even though I had an issue with an all-Flash version of a site, I was happy to apply UX best-practices I employed to help find a solution.